joamla96/CoinDropper/README.md

 Simple Tetris / 2048 like game.

-Move left and right with arrow keys
+Move left and right with arrow keys.
-Up Arrow to rotate
+Up Arrow to rotate.
-Down Arrow to drop
+Down Arrow to drop.

 If 3 or more objects have the same colour/value next to each other, they will combine to form the higher tier.